Before You Start a Collection, Consider Your Available Display Space

 Collect What You Love (But Consider Your Budget)

-Consider These Six Items for Starting Your Next Collection
+6 Items to Consider for Your Next Collection

 1. Pyrex Bowl Sets

 Vintage Pyrex nesting bowls are a popular item among collectors, and they shouldn't break the bank.
 Plus, they are wonderful and functional as cookware.
-I own and use my mother-in-law's bowls which are pictured in the bottom left side of the photo.
+I own and use my mother-in-law's bowls, which are pictured on the bottom left below.

 Many people are embracing materials that reflect the beauty and simplicity of nature like wood and stone.
 Slabs of walnut are being found all over Facebook Marketplace these days.
 People buy them to make a console table.
 "Live edge" furniture is very much in fashion right now.
-Marble top tables like the ones sold in the fifties are very popular as well.
+Marble-top tables like the ones sold in the 50s are very popular as well.

 3. Upcycled and Repurposed Architectural Salvage

 Architectural salvage items are big!
-If you haven't seen some of the projects people are creating with them lately, just log onto Pintrest.
-Old windows and doors are making it inside as decor items.
-Vintage sprinkler heads are mounted as on the wall for coat or bag hooks.
+If you haven't seen some of the projects people are creating with them lately, just log onto Pinterest.
+Old windows and doors are making their way inside as decor items.
+Vintage sprinkler heads are mounted on the wall as coat or bag hooks.
 What kind of project could you make with salvaged vintage items?

 4. Die-Cast Toy Cars